SherG/cool-iron/blog/optimize-images-cloudinary.md

 ## Summary

-You've learned that images are typically the biggest problem creating a poor user experience for your website's visitors.
+You've learned that images are often the biggest problem creating a poor user experience for your website's visitors.
 That experience directly impacts your engagement, conversions, and ROI.

 Optimizing your images with Cloudinary can significantly improve end user experience.